Ganesha-Byanajjara8123/vlsi-journey-day1/DAY5_Advanced_ALU/README.md

 This version resembles what real RISC architectures use in pipeline execute stages.

-Supported Operations
-Opcode (hex)	Operation	Description
-0	ADD	A + B
-1	SUB	A - B
-2	AND	A & B
-3	OR	`A
-4	XOR	A ^ B
-5	SLT	Set-Less-Than (signed compare)
-6	SHIFT, ROT	Funct selects:
-00 = SLL
-01 = SRL
-10 = SRA
-11 = ROL
-7	SHIFT, ROT	Same structure but using rotates and arithmetic shifts

 Shifts and rotates use only B[1:0] to determine amount (0–3).